Step 1 - Start Rust Contract

 We will deploy the compiled Rust contract with the WASM binary file later in this guide.

-Note: to update Rust crate fluentbase-sdk
+Note: to update Rust crate fluentbase-sdk if there are issues:

 # From src/rust-evm-test/